 Colleen Lucey holds a Ph.D. in Slavic Languages and Literature from the University of Wisconsin-Madison.
 Her research focuses on gender and sexuality in Russian literature and visual culture.
 Her forthcoming book, Love for Sale: Representing Prostitution in Imperial Russia (under contract with Cornell University Press NIU Series in Slavic Studies) examines the image of "fallen women" in nineteenth- and early twentieth-century Russian works.
 Through an interdisciplinary approach that combines performance studies and critical theory on leisure culture, Love for Sale addresses how various writers and artists used the figure of the sex worker embodied anxieties about women's shifting social roles in imperial Russia.
-Her research has been supported by the Title VIII Research Scholar Program, the US.
-Department of State, and the Foreign Language & Area Studies Program.
+Her research has been supported by the Title VIII Research Scholar Program, the U.S.-Russia Peer-to-Peer Dialogue Program, and the Foreign Language & Area Studies Program.

 Dr. Lucey has a secondary research interest in Russian theatre and performance as an outgrowth of her time working at the Moscow Art Theatre School (MATS).
 Together with Prof. Greg Pierotti (UA, School of Theatre, Film & Television) she heads the UA Study Abroad Russian Theatre and Performance Program which is housed at MATS and takes place the last two weeks of May.

 In 2019, Dr. Lucey was elected to position of Vice President to the Executive Council of AATSEEL (American Association of Teachers of Slavic and East European Languages, 2020-2022) and is a member of the ACTR Board of Directors (American Council of Teachers of Russian, 2020-2023).

 "Fallen but Charming Creatures: The Demimondaine in Russian Literature and Visual Culture of the 1860s."
 The Russian Review 78.1 (Jan.
 2019): 103-121.